J.P. Morgan vs Chase

 Active Stock Trading: Schwab with thinkorswim in desktop mode.

-Overall, Charles Schwab has an edge over Fidelity, and both are far ahead of J.P.
+Charles Schwab has an advantage overall over Fidelity, and both have a large lead over J.P.
 Morgan Investing.

 Open Charles Schwab Account